lattice/quda/README.md

 If you find this software useful in your work, please cite:

-M. A. Clark, R. Babich, K. Barros, R. Brower, and C. Rebbi, "Solving Lattice QCD systems of equations using mixed precision solvers on GPUs," Comput.
+M. A. Clark, R. Babich, K. Barros, R. Brower, and C. Rebbi, _"Solving Lattice QCD systems of equations using mixed precision solvers on GPUs_," Comput.
 Phys.
 Commun.
 181, 1517 (2010) [arXiv:0911.3191 [hep-lat]].

 When taking advantage of multi-GPU support, please also cite:

-R. Babich, M. A. Clark, B. Joo, G. Shi, R. C. Brower, and S. Gottlieb, "Scaling lattice QCD beyond 100 GPUs," International Conference for High Performance Computing, Networking, Storage and Analysis (SC), 2011 [arXiv:1109.2935 [hep-lat]].
+R. Babich, M. A. Clark, B. Joo, G. Shi, R. C. Brower, and S. Gottlieb, _"Scaling lattice QCD beyond 100 GPUs_," International Conference for High Performance Computing, Networking, Storage and Analysis (SC), 2011 [arXiv:1109.2935 [hep-lat]].

 When taking advantage of adaptive multigrid, please also cite:

-M. A. Clark, B. Joo, A. Strelchenko, M. Cheng, A. Gambhir, and R. Brower, "Accelerating Lattice QCD Multigrid on GPUs Using Fine-Grained Parallelization," International Conference for High Performance Computing, Networking, Storage and Analysis (SC), 2016 [arXiv:1612.07873 [hep-lat]].
+M. A. Clark, B. Joo, A. Strelchenko, M. Cheng, A. Gambhir, and R. Brower, _"Accelerating Lattice QCD Multigrid on GPUs Using Fine-Grained Parallelization_," International Conference for High Performance Computing, Networking, Storage and Analysis (SC), 2016 [arXiv:1612.07873 [hep-lat]].

 When taking advantage of block CG, please also cite:

-M. A. Clark, A. Strelchenko, A. Vaquero, M. Wagner, and E. Weinberg, "Pushing Memory Bandwidth Limitations Through Efficient Implementations of Block-Krylov Space Solvers on GPUs," Comput.
+M. A. Clark, A. Strelchenko, A. Vaquero, M. Wagner, and E. Weinberg, _"Pushing Memory Bandwidth Limitations Through Efficient Implementations of Block-Krylov Space Solvers on GPUs_," Comput.
 Phys.
 Commun.
 233 (2018), 29-40 [arXiv:1710.09745 [hep-lat]].

 When taking advantage of the Möbius MSPCG solver, please also cite:

-Jiqun Tu, M. A. Clark, Chulwoo Jung, Robert Mawhinney, "Solving DWF Dirac Equation Using Multi-splitting Preconditioned Conjugate Gradient with Tensor Cores on NVIDIA GPUs," published in the Platform of Advanced Scientific Computing (PASC21) [arXiv:2104.05615[hep-lat]].
+Jiqun Tu, M. A. Clark, Chulwoo Jung, Robert Mawhinney, _"Solving DWF Dirac Equation Using Multi-splitting Preconditioned Conjugate Gradient with Tensor Cores on NVIDIA GPUs_," published in the Platform of Advanced Scientific Computing (PASC21) [arXiv:2104.05615[hep-lat]].